MDAnalysis/pytng/docs/index.rst

    import pytng
    import numpy as np

-   with pytng.TNGFileIterator("tng.tng", 'r') as tng:
+   with pytng.TNGFileIterator("traj.tng", 'r') as tng:

       # make a numpy array to hold the data using helper function
       positions = tng.make_ndarray_for_block_from_name("TNG_TRAJ_POSITIONS")